Ultimate Pottery Glazing Tools & Supplies Guide

 Glaze Spray Gun

 This is used to apply glaze and underglaze using the spraying technique.
 Central Pneumatic has one of the best spray guns.
-Get one if you want to try out spraying or are already a pro at it.
+Get one if you want to try spraying or if you’re already a pro at it.

 Air Compressor

 To power a glaze spray gun, one can use an air compressor.
-This power tool creates pressurized air and pushes it to amplify the force of the spray from the gun.
+This power tool creates pressurized air and pushes it to amplify the spray’s force.

 For a portable, lightweight, and quiet air compressor, use the California Air Tools Air Compressor.